beardfist/jinjabread/README.md

 **Jinjabread** is a very simple jinja syntax checking tool for creating [SaltStack](https://www.saltstack.com) states.

-It's divided into 4 windows, *Grains*, *Pillar*, *State* and *Output*, assuming you're familiar with SaltStack this does not requirement much explanation.
+It's divided into 4 windows, *Grains*, *Pillar*, *State* and *Output*, assuming you're familiar with SaltStack this does not require much explanation.
+If none of that makes sense, SaltStack is a *Remote Execution Framework* with *Configuration Management* capabilities.
+If you're a sysadmin/devops/ITguy supporting IT infrastructure of any size, SaltStack is great and you should check it out.

 Essentially, you type in the *grains* and *pillar* data you want, write your *state* template with your *jinja2*, press `ctrl+b` or click the render button.